-Pilosocereus pachycladus is one of the most spectacular, columnar, tree-like cacti.
-It is up to 33 feet (10) tall and ramify at the base or develops a distinct trunk with dozens of erected, bluish-silver branches up to 4.4 inches (11 cm) in diameter.
-The stems are turquoise or light blue-green.
-The areoles are up to 0.4 inch (1 cm) in diameter, with white to grey felt and long white bristles.
-The spines are translucent with yellow hue turning grey as they get old.
+Pilosocereus pachycladus is one of the most spectacular columnar cacti.
+It grows up to 33 feet (10) tall and ramify at the base or develops a distinct trunk with dozens of erected bluish-silver branches up to 4.4 inches (11 cm) in diameter.
+The branches are turquoise or light blue-green.
+The areoles are up to 0.4 inches (1 cm) in diameter, with white to grey felt and long white bristles.
+The spines are translucent with a yellow hue turning grey as they get old.
 The flowers are more or less funnel-shaped, whitish with greenish or reddish outer segments, up to 3 inches (7.5 cm) long and up to 1.8 inches (4.5 cm) in diameter.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care